 Forming an LLC in Ohio will help protect your personal assets from lawsuits and judgments against your business.
 An LLC is a legal structure that separates your business and personal assets.
 By not having your business in a separate legal structure, you can be held personally liable for certain debts and lawsuits incurred by the company.
-Forming a Ohio Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the five simple steps below.
+Forming an Ohio Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the six simple steps below.

 How Much Does It Cost to Get an LLC In Ohio?

-The filing fee for a Ohio Limited Liability Company is $99, payable to the Ohio Secretary of State.
+The filing fee for an Ohio Limited Liability Company is $99, payable to the Ohio Secretary of State.
 Expect 15 days for approval.
 For an additional $100 you can expedite your application and be approved in 1-3 days.

 Ohio Annual Report and Annual Fees